 - $10 – A pair of school shoes.

 - $25 – Two 50 kg bags of mealie meal

 - $50 – One student desk.

-- $100 – One student uniform and tuition fees for a year.
+- $250 – Urban student tuition and fees for a term

 Our educated young women are lifting their families and communities out of poverty.
 At our Entrepreneurship Academy, we provide internships where our young women receive hands-on training.
 As they practice the techniques required for each job, they also learn essential skills such as time management and organization, bookkeeping and financial planning, as well as marketing and customer service.

 At our Entrepreneurship Academy, we equip our young women with computer skills, english literacy, and tools to compete in local and global markets so they can build prosperous communities.
 We help our graduates get jobs, start businesses, enroll in advanced degree programs, and pair them with local mentors to help them succeed.

 The kids in the village had never been to school before and had little hope of ever becoming literate, properly educated, or eventually getting good jobs to support their families.

 These are brilliant, engaged children who just needed an opportunity to learn.
 Their families value education and were most excited that we allow girls to go to school and not just boys.

 In coordination with the Zambian Ministry of Health and funded by generous donors, local villagers and volunteers were able to build the Harper Anne Clinic in 2018.